UPC-ViRVIG/PadelVic/README.md

 For more details, see the paper "PadelVic: A Multimodal Dataset of an Amateur Padel Match", by Mohammadreza Javadiha, Carlos Andujar, Michele Calvanese, Enrique Lacasa, Jordi Moyés, Jose Luis Ponton, Antonio Susín and Jiabo Wang.
 I Congreso Nacional de Padel, Cáceres, 15-16 sep 2023.

+## Licence
+This dataset can be used only for research purposes.
+More details on the CC-BY-like license coming soon.